-The current COVID-19 pandemic has presented a substantial public health and economic challenge around the world and is affecting our employees, patients, communities and business operations, as well as the U.S. economy and financial markets.
-The full extent to which the COVID-19 pandemic will directly or indirectly impact our business, results of operations and financial condition will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19, the actions taken to contain it or treat its impact and the economic impact on local, regional, national and international markets.
+The COVID-19 pandemic continues to present a substantial public health and economic challenge around the world and is affecting our employees, patients, communities and business operations, as well as the U.S. and other major economies and financial markets.
+The length of time and full extent to which the COVID-19 pandemic will directly or indirectly impact our business, results of operations and financial condition will depend on future developments that are highly uncertain, subject to change and are difficult to predict, including new information that may emerge concerning COVID-19, the actions taken to contain it or treat its impact and the economic impact on local, regional, national and international markets.

 To date, we and our collaboration partners have been able to continue to supply our products to our patients worldwide and currently do not anticipate any interruptions in supply.
-However, we are continuing to assess the potential impact of the COVID-19 pandemic on our business and operations, including our sales, expenses, manufacturing and clinical trials.
+We have and are continuing to assess the actual and potential impacts of the COVID-19 pandemic on our business and operations, including our sales, expenses, manufacturing and clinical trials.

-We are monitoring the demand for our products, including the duration and degree to which we may see declines in customer orders or delays in starting new patients on a product due to hospitals diverting the resources that are necessary to administer certain of our products to care for COVID-19 patients, including those products, such as TYSABRI and SPINRAZA, that are administered in a physician's office or hospital setting.
+We are monitoring the demand for our products, including the duration and degree to which we may see declines in customer orders or delays in starting new patients on a product due to hospitals diverting the resources that are necessary to administer certain of our products to care for COVID-19 patients, including products, such as TYSABRI and SPINRAZA, that are administered in a physician's office or hospital setting.
 We may also see reduced demand for immunosuppressant therapies during the COVID-19 pandemic.

-We have suspended in-person interactions by our customerfacing personnel in healthcare settings and we are engaging with these customers remotely as we seek to continue to support healthcare professionals and patient care.
-We have and may continue to benefit in the near term from any precautionary measures taken by our customers due to the COVID-19 pandemic, such as increasing their levels of stock in anticipation of any further interruptions from the pandemic, but over the longer term we may see an impact from advance sales or fewer patients visiting their healthcare provider to initiate, change or receive therapy.
+We have suspended the vast majority of our in-person interactions by our customer-facing professionals in healthcare settings and have engaged with these customers remotely as we seek to continue to support healthcare professionals and patient care.
+During the second quarter of 2020, we began limited inperson customer meetings and interactions consistent with local government mandates.

+In the first quarter of 2020 we believe we benefited from precautionary measures taken by our customers due to the COVID-19 pandemic, such as increasing their levels of stock in anticipation of any interruptions from the pandemic, but over the longer term we may see an impact from advance sales or fewer patients visiting their healthcare provider to initiate, change or receive therapy.
+During the second quarter of 2020 we believe customers began to utilize the product purchased in the first quarter of 2020, which adversely affected sales in the second quarter of 2020.